csik/4240_Syllabus/_classes/aDW5.md

 title: "Design Workbook 5"
 type: assignment
 ---
-Fifth Design Workbook, one response on [Bogost OR Schull OR Williams].
+Fifth Speculative Design Workbook, one response on [Bogost OR Schull OR Williams].

 Going forward, all workbooks must have these sections: